scipy-conference/scipy_proceedings/papers/alejandro_weinstein/a_tale.rst

 series of RL techniques that otherwise we would not be available to use.
-For example, when using Proto-value functions, it is possible to use the Nyström approximation to estimate the value of an eigenvector for out-of-sample states [Mah06]_ ; this is only possible if states can be represented as points that belong to a Euclidean space.
+For example, when using Proto-value functions, it is possible to use the Nyström approximation to estimate the value of an eigenvector for out-of-sample states [Mah06]_; this is only possible if states can be represented as points belonging to a Euclidean space.

 How can we embed an entity in Euclidean space?
 In the previous section we showed that LSA can effectively compute the similarity between documents.
 We